-TAs are assigned to both on-campus (undergraduate and graduate) and online courses.
+TAs are assigned to both on-campus (undergraduate and graduate) and online (CEL) courses.

-To understand the background preparation that undergraduate students require for the course that you are TAing, review the requirements for enrolment which will include any of the following: prerequisite, antirequisite, corequisite, or target audience (e.g., Honours Psychology only).
-See the course description section of the Undergraduate Studies Academic Calendar for details:
+To understand the background preparation that undergraduate students require for the course that you are TAing, you may review the requirements for enrolment which will include any of the following: prerequisite, antirequisite, corequisite, or target audience (e.g., Honours Psychology only).
+See the course description section of the Undergraduate Studies Academic Calendar for details.